 - Within 2 weeks of the initial tests, results will be shared with the facility to determine if action is needed.

 - If lead is found in a sample, steps will be taken to decrease lead levels in the water through SipSafe training.

 - If lead levels in the sample exceed the action level of 15 ppm, results will be documented.
 Recommendation for replacement and remediation will take place.

-This project is funded by the Water Infrastructure Improvements for the Nation Act 2107: Lead Testing in School and Child Care Program Drinking Water Grant for 2018 and 2019.
+This project is funded by the Water Infrastructure Improvements for the Nation Act 2107: Lead Testing in School and Child Care Program Drinking Water Grant.